mdellanoce/mdellanoce.github.com/resume/index.markdown

 * Made a business case for the redesign of the Email &amp; Apps control panel to be a thin UI implemented on top of our public REST API to reduce costly duplicated effort between teams.
 Led the implementation through the early stages.
 * Re-platformed the Email &amp; Apps DNS management tool from VB6 to .NET 3.5 resulting in operational and support cost savings.
 * Built a suite of automated acceptance tests with SpecFlow and WatiN.
-* Co-presented a public tech. talk on design patterns at the RBTC software developers' forum (August 2011).
-Presented the same talk again for a software engineering course at Radford University at the Professor's request (November 2011).

 ### January 2009-January 2010
 #### Team Lead: [Email &amp; Apps Control Panel](https://cp.rackspace.com)